-In parallel with steps to reduce inequality in the geographic distribution of resources and opportunities, Montgomery County must work to build a shared sense of purpose that can help strengthen efforts to promote respect for diversity and build a foundation for greater trust.
+In parallel with steps to reduce inequality in the geographic distribution of resources and opportunities, Montgomery County must work to build a shared sense of purpose that can help strengthen efforts to promote respect for diversity, demonstrate the value of inclusion, and build a foundation for greater trust.
 This concept, often described by academics under the umbrella term "social capital," can pay dividends not only in sustaining support for racial and social justice but in bolstering civic capacity more broadly.

 In this regard, decisions about land use, transportation, and public infrastructure can play an important role in building a sense of community.
-Different measures of social capital, including trust in public and private institutions, political participation, whether neighbors know each other, etc.) are influenced by qualities of the built environment.
+Different measures of social capital, including trust in public and private institutions, political participation, whether neighbors know each other, and other indicia of connection and cohesionete.,) are influenced by qualities of the built environment.
 The design of our communities can greatly influence levels of community cohesion and social interaction.
 Creating social capital requires the built environment to encourage and make it easier for people to meet others and engage in activities.
-For this reason, Thrive Montgomery emphasizes the role streets, parks and public spaces play in creating a physical environment where a sense of community can flourish.
+For this reason, Thrive Montgomery emphasizes the roles streets, parks, and public spaces play in creating a physical environment where a sense of community can flourish.